socialitylab/socialitylab.github.io/projects/index.md

 <br />

 ## Assembling what we know
-In recent special issues led by Anne in [_Philosophical Transactions of the Royal Society: Biological Sciences_](https://royalsocietypublishing.org/toc/rstb/2023/378/1889) and [_American Journal of Human Biology_](https://onlinelibrary.wiley.com/toc/15206300/2021/33/4), Anne, her fellow editors, and issue contributors highlight how humans past and present have responded to climate change, with potential insight for future responses that can better protect well-being and livelihoods.
+In recent special issues led by PI Anne Pisor in [_Philosophical Transactions of the Royal Society: Biological Sciences_](https://royalsocietypublishing.org/toc/rstb/2023/378/1889) and [_American Journal of Human Biology_](https://onlinelibrary.wiley.com/toc/15206300/2021/33/4), Anne, her fellow editors, and issue contributors highlight how humans past and present have responded to climate change, with potential insight for future responses that can better protect well-being and livelihoods.
 [Anne summarizes some of the key findings here](https://royalsociety.org/blog/2023/09/climate-change-adaptation/).

 ## Characterizing climate variability
 Understanding what adaptations work under what conditions requires being clearer in what we mean by "conditions."
 With collaborators in the earth sciences, PI Anne Pisor is making predictions about what features of climate variability predict the kinds of climate adaptations people use successfully, then modeling these predictions with empirical data.
 [In a forthcoming paper in _One Earth_](https://osf.io/r382h/), she and her collaborators offer a toolkit for how to compare climate time series with adaptation data to improve inference.
 Empirical tests are forthcoming.